commandiron/single_web_page/README.md

     //If you want adaptive scroll, use AdaptiveSingleWebPage return SingleWebPage(
       controller: _controller, //Provide controller
-      sliverAppBar: null, //Specify sliverAppBar if you want.
+      sliverAppBar: null, //Specify sliverAppBar if you want
       sections: [
         //Specify sections
         Container(